GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-DocumentErrorStatus.page.md

 <div class="warning"><span class="ImplementWarn"></span></div>

 ## {{page-title}}
-An extension to capture attributes of a document that are not explicitly addressed within DocumentReference.
-Intended for use by exception only to capture data important for specific document types e.g.clinical trial code for cancer-related documents.
-May be used more extensively for legacy documents.
+An extension to capture the error status of a document

 ### Purpose
-This extension extends the DocumentReference resource to capture the specific attributes chosen from {{pagelink:ValueSet-DataStandardsWales-DocumentAttribute}}.
+This extension extends the DocumentReference resource to capture the distinct error status that applies to a document "entered-in-error".
+The values supported are restricted by {{pagelink:ValueSet-DataStandardsWales-DocumentErrorStatus}}.

 ### Context of Use
 This extension may be used on the following profile(s):